SuperOfficeDocs/superoffice-docs/docs/travel/travel-gateway/activity-types.md

 * **Regenerate all statuses** – automatically regenerate all statuses (SAINT)

 * **Synchronize with ERP** – If you are running ERP sync you need this task for the synchronization to run.
-This will perform one complete synchronization cycle against any linked ERP system
+This will perform one complete synchronization cycle against any linked ERP system.